-Double Up Food Bucks is a program that increases the purchasing power of Michigan residents who receive Supplemental Nutritional Assistance Program (SNAP) benefits by providing a dollar-for-dollar match, up to \$10.00 per day, to buy fresh fruits and vegetables at participating grocery stores and farmers markets.
+Double Up Food Bucks is a program that increases the purchasing power of Michigan residents who receive Supplemental Nutritional Assistance Program (SNAP) benefits by providing a dollar-for-dollar match, up to \$20.00 per day, to buy fresh fruits and vegetables at participating grocery stores and farmers markets.
 The program incentivizes the purchase of fruits and vegetables by SNAP clients.1

 The Fair Food Network, a private nonprofit, initiated the Double Up Food Bucks program in 2009 in Detroit.
-The program has since expanded to 67 Michigan counties.
-In 2022, there were 253 Double Up Food Bucks sites (113 grocery stores, 140 farmers markets).
-Fair Food Network stated program goals include increasing the percentage of SNAP households participating in the program, and maximizing Double Up Food Bucks dollars available for the purchase of fruits and vegetables.
+The program has since expanded to 66 Michigan counties.
+In 2023, there were 235 Double Up Food Bucks sites (112 grocery stores, 123 farmers markets including direct farm produce stands).
+Fair Food Network stated program goals include increasing the percentage of SNAP households participating in the program and maximizing Double Up Food Bucks dollars available for the purchase of fruits and vegetables.